aiforged/docs/docs/service-users/managing-users.md

 #### Adding Members to a Role

-{% hint style="info" %}
+!!! info
     Assigning a member to a role shares access to the agent and all its services with that member.
-{% endhint %}

 **Steps to Add a Member to a Role**